openSUSE/checkmedia/mediacheck.md

 Never returns NULL but possibly "" (empty string) if there's no valid digest.

-Note: this implicitly finishes the digest calulation (you can no longer call `mediacheck_digest_process` on `digest`).
+Note: this implicitly finishes the digest calculation (you can no longer call `mediacheck_digest_process` on `digest`).

 ### Reference digest (the expected value) as hex string